frc461/Rowdy24/doc/robot/subsystems/README.md

 # Subsystems Documentation

+Each of these subsystem classes contains primary, lower-level functions that are used to implement more higher-level commands.

+## Rowdy24 Subsystem Implementation
 This section of the documentation contains a more in-depth specification of each subsystem's software implementation.
-Each subsystem has its own page that will go into detail about its functions (methods), objectives, and control.
-The subsystem classes include:
+Each page will specify the functions (methods), objectives, and control of their respective subsystem:

 - [Angler](ANGLER.md) - mechanical system in the robot used to adjust the angle of the shooter
 - [Elevator](ELEVATOR.md) - mechanical system in the robot with the ability to extend upward to increase its height and reach